What is the automatic stay in a Boulder Chapter 7 bankruptcy?

 An exception to the permanent stay and injunction may occur where you have collateralized loans that are delinquent and the creditor wants to regain possession or control of the asset.
 For example, you are behind on your mortgage and you file Chapter 7 with the intent to surrender the home, the lender will be barred from continuing or beginning foreclosure action by the automatic stay.
 However most home lenders in this situation will file what is called a Motion for Relief from Automatic Stay.
 These motions are routinely granted unless you are current on your loan.
 If the motion is granted, the creditor may begin foreclosure even while your bankruptcy case is still open and pending.
 Occasionally, but not often, banks may seek relief from the stay for car loans as well.

 What about codebtors and the Chapter 13 Codebtor Stay?

-If you have a cosigner on any of the loans you are planning to discharge in your bankruptcy, you must be aware that the creditor will continue to have the right to collect from the cosigner.
-Even after you receive your discharge, the codebter will remain liable on the debt.
+If you have a cosigner on any of the loans you are planning to discharge in your Colorado bankruptcy, you must be aware that the creditor will continue to have the right to collect from the cosigner.
+Even after you receive your discharge, the codebtor will remain liable on the debt.